Announcing Configurable Callback Retries for Voice

-However, failures do tend to happen (usually a result of intermittent network issues), and we want to give our customers the flexibility to decide what happens when those application errors occur.
+However, calls sometimes fail, often as a result of intermittent network issues, and we want to give our customers the flexibility to decide what happens when those errors occur.
 Maybe you want longer timeouts to better support intermittent network issues between Plivo and your server or application.
 Or maybe you want to enable HTTP callback connection retries on any failures and timeouts.
 Or maybe you want to pair those retries with shorter connection timeouts to ensure faster failover to your fallback URL for a better user experience.

 With our latest release, the choice is yours.
-We’re excited to announce Plivo’s configurable callback retries feature for our Voice API, which lets you override our default connection settings to fit your needs and give our Voice customers the ultimate flexibility and control.
+Plivo’s new configurable callback retries feature for our Voice API lets you override our default connection settings to fit your needs and give our Voice customers the ultimate flexibility and control.

 How it works